lifestyle

 We all know the weather in Malaysia has been blazing lately

-While it does not affect most of us adults, as we are able to naturally regulate our body temperatures to prevent overheating, there are many vulnerable groups of people who are at risk of a heatstroke when exposed to the heat and sun for too long.
+While it does not affect most of us adults, there are many vulnerable groups of people who are not able to regulate their body temperatures naturally and are at risk of a heatstroke when exposed to the heat and sun for too long.

-While anyone could get a heatstroke, the most vulnerable people are:
+Anyone could get a heatstroke, but the most vulnerable people are:

 – The elderly